elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/flash-boys-a-wall-street-revolt-michael-lewis.md

 - former Deutsche Bank software programmer named Billy Zhao, a former manager in Bank of America’s electronic trading division named John Schwall, and a twenty-two-year-old recent Stanford computer science graduate named Dan Aisen.
 - Golden Geese: Chinese programmer named Allen Zhang
 - When orders went to exchanges one at a time, the market would exist, but when the orders went to all exchange, the orders would disappear
 - 100% of BATS.
 Why?
 Rob's theory was that time/distance delay was involved.
 Because BATS was the closest to the office.
 When they built time delays into the program the orders would reach all exchanges at the same time and be cleared.
 Someone else was using the differences in time to take front-run.
+When the HFT firms found that the order filled the entire quote, they basically can connect the dots that someone will be buying from other exchanges as well at that quote.
+Therefore, front-run the buyer and the buyer experiences slippage.
+  - How do the HFT orders come first before the RBC order?
+    - The HFTs have shorter fiber optic cables compared to RBC, where the cable lines go around manhattan before they go directly to new jersey.
+    - HFTs also had laser links and superior technology
 - Misaligned incentives: brokerages paid to send orders to some exchanges and billed for other
 - Mike Gitlin- managed T. Rowe Price
   - Using _Thor_, RBCs time delay program, saved $29,000, a tenth of a percent which would be $160M+ daily on the total US stock market volume
+- Is it bad or good?
+  - Front-running itself is illegal and is not what's happening here (back-running)
+  - Pension funds could also be the clients
+  - Front-running: when the brokerage sees an order from a client and buys it and sells it at a higher price.
+Fiduciary.
+  - The right word is called **back-running**
+  - Why is a good thing
+    - offers more liquidity to the market
+    - incentivize market makers to lower spreads because the HFTs are taking lowering the adverse selection costs and risks from the market maker because the HFTs are market makers who can immediately acquire the inventory and get rid of it.
+If the market maker sees someone who is making an informed decision, then they wil want to pre-acquire the inventory and reduce their inventory costs.
+Therefore, the bid-ask spread will be lower than otherwise.
+- According to my course, this story is partially true

-### Flash Boys Chapter 3
+### Chapter 3 - Ronan's Platform

 - Ronan Ryan, Wall Street trader born in Dublin
   - Greenwich, Connecticut